-2) If you haven't already done this, get your video shot/edited and uploaded to YouTube.
-This is vital regardless of whether or not your team attends tournaments where a lot of coaches scout.
+2) If you haven't already done this, get your video shot, edited, and uploaded to YouTube.
+This is vital to your college search regardless of whether or not your team attends tournaments where a lot of coaches scout.

 3) Send snail mail letters/resumes to a wide variety of colleges*.
-Keep track of every coach you write so you can decide whether to reach out to them again if you don't hear back by the fall.
+Keep track of every coach you write so you can determine when and if you need to reach out to them again.
 Follow up the snail mail letter with an email update just before travel ball starts.
 (Many of these emails won't be read, but it never hurts to double your efforts.)

-4) Over the summer, if you have questions about what you may or may not do at tournaments in terms of talking to coaches, recruiting rules, and so on, please refer to your NCAA handbook or to my book, Preparing to Play Softball at the Collegiate Level.
-Parents, be sure you understand when and under what conditions you may talk to coaches.
-(It's also a good idea before summer ball starts to visit the NCAA web page to check on any recruiting or academic guideline changes.)
+4) Over the summer, if you have questions about what is or is not permissible at tournaments-e.g., recruiting rules, and so on-please refer to your NCAA handbook or to my book, Preparing to Play Softball at the Collegiate Level.
+Parents, be sure you understand when and under what conditions you or your player may talk to coaches.
+(It's a good idea before summer starts to visit the NCAA web page to check on any recent recruiting or academic guideline changes.)

 Here are some additional things players may want to keep in mind when you are out there on the travel ball circuit:

-2) When playing travel ball this summer, you'll encounter lots of good players.
-Every time you look at another player, remind yourself that only about one out of twenty athletes will actually end up on a college team.
-While top travel ball players and top students have a slight advantage over kids who don't play travel ball or who don't get seen by college coaches, there are no guarantees.
-Recruiting is always going to be very competitive.
+2) When playing travel ball this summer, you’re likely to encounter lots of other good players.
+Every time you look at these girls, remind yourself that only about one in twenty of you will actually end up on a college team.
+While top travel ball players and top students may have an advantage over those athletes who don't play travel ball or who get little to no exposure, there are no guarantees.
+Recruiting is a very competitive business.

 3) If you look at the list of seniors committing to colleges or signing Letters of Intent to play at a college next fall, you'll see that college players come from everywhere these days.
-No matter what anyone says, don't assume you'll be recruited and offered a scholarship because you were All League in high school or because your team attends a high profile tournament, or because you're from the West Coast...or the East Coast for that matter!
+No matter what anyone says, don't assume you'll be recruited and offered a scholarship because you were All League in high school or because your team attends a high profile tournament, or because you're from the West Coast...or the East Coast!

 4) When college coaches go to major tournaments, you never hear them say, "I'm going to look at every player here."
 They don't just wander around hoping to discover YOU!
 They go in with a list, and you need to be on that list of "must see" players if you hope to be scouted.

 Do kids get discovered as a result of dumb luck?
 SURE.
-But it usually happens because they do something that makes them stand out from all the other kids on the same field.
+But it usually happens because they do something that makes them stand out from all the other players on the same field.
 They hit a couple of home runs, or throw a 1-hitter with 12 strike outs, or make three diving catches, or go four for five against a top-notch pitcher.
 You get the idea.
-Making the routine plays, going one for three, and so on---while exactly what you're supposed to do---will not automatically make a coach say, "Who is that player?
+Making the routine plays, going one for three, and so on-while exactly what you're supposed to do-will not automatically make a coach say, "Who is that player?
 I have to see more of her!"

 If a coach you've written comes to see you in action, and you make all of the routine plays and go 1 for 3 with a clutch RBI hit, there's a good chance that coach may decide you're worth watching again.
 But if this coach is unaware of your existence before taking a seat in the bleachers, he may just see you as one of many good players on the field.

 5) Accept in advance that recruiting is not now, and will never be fair!!!
-It doesn't really matter to the coach at Alabama or Arizona or Northwestern or Florida State or Oklahoma that you might be as good as any of his or her players if you only had the chance to get a scholarship and work with the coaching staff.
-Those coaches can recruit the players they think are the very best in the country.
+It doesn't really matter to the coach at Alabama or Oregon or Arizona or Florida State or Oklahoma that you might be as good as any of his or her players if you only had the chance to get a scholarship and work with the coaching staff.
+Those coaches get to recruit the very best athletes in the country.
 They may not notice you, or they may see you, but choose not to recruit you.
-However, somewhere out there, there are plenty of terrific coaches who do want see you and who might love to recruit you.
+However, somewhere out there, there are plenty of terrific coaches who do want see you, and who might love to recruit you.
 Find those coaches and everyone will benefit!

 6) Parents also need to accept the fact that recruiting is not fair.
 You are almost certainly going to have to pay something towards your daughter's education.
-Yes, top athletes occasionally get full ride scholarships, and some players---particularly those with outstanding grades or demonstrated need----may get terrific aid packages.
+Yes, top athletes occasionally get full ride scholarships, and some players-particularly those with outstanding grades or demonstrated need-may be offered terrific aid packages.
 But statistically-speaking, the majority of families will have to contribute a good portion of their player's college costs even if she is getting some scholarship money.

 7) For most coaches, coaching (and by default, recruiting) is a business.
 No matter how nice they seem, no matter how much they talk about your skills, until you actually commit to a college, nothing is set in stone.
 Don't take things for granted; ask questions; understand the rules; understand the strategies and the realities; and make the best of your opportunities.
 It's a game of musical chairs.
 There are too many kids playing the game and not enough seats for all of you.
 Sometimes, you have to choose between quitting the game (Hey, it's softball, not life or death, right?
 If you don't want to play, don't!) and taking the first (or last) available seat.